Job Location: Atlantic Council Headquarters – Washington, DC

 - Assist the team with special projects, as needed.

-- Bachelor’s degree in international affairs, political economy, public policy, communications, public affairs, or a related field.
+- Bachelor’s degree in Latin American studies, international affairs, public policy, communications, public affairs, or a related field.

 - Approximately 1-2 years relevant work experience.

-- Comprehensive knowledge of political, economic, and social issues and experience in Latin America; demonstrated knowledge of trade or industrial policy issues is a plus.
+- Comprehensive knowledge of political, economic, and social issues and experience in Latin America; demonstrated knowledge of Brazil’s domestic politics and foreign policy issues is a plus.

 - Proven track record in supporting multiple projects simultaneously and a demonstrated ability to work efficiently and collaboratively.